The sacrifices of God are a broken spirit.

 The Plot to Kill Jesus

-1 It was now two days before the feast of the Passover and the unleavened bread, and the chief priests and the scribes sought how they might seize him by deception, and kill him.
+1 It was now two days before the feast of the Passover and the unleavened bread, and the chief priests and the scribes sought how they might seize Jesus by deception and kill him.
 2 For they said, “Not during the feast, because there might be a riot among the people.”

 Jesus Anointed at Bethany

 3 While he was at Bethany, in the house of Simon the leper, reclining at the table, a woman came with a very costly alabaster jar of perfume of pure nard.
 She broke the jar and poured it over his head.
 4 But some were indignant and said to one another, “Why has this perfume been wasted?
-5 For this might have been sold for more than three hundred denarii, and given to the poor.”
+5 For this might have been sold for more than 300 denarii and given to the poor.”
 So they admonished her sternly.

 6 But Jesus said, “Leave her alone.
 Why are you causing trouble for her?
 She has done a good work for me.
 7 Indeed, you always have the poor with you, and whenever you wish, you are always able to do good things for them; but you will not always have me.
 8 She did what she could.
 She has anointed my body for burial.
 9 Most certainly I tell you, wherever the Gospel may be preached throughout the whole world, what this woman has done will be spoken of as a memorial of her.”